Introduction to Electrodynamics

-Introduction to Electrodynamics is a textbook by the physicist David J. Griffiths.
+Introduction to Electrodynamics is a textbook by physicist David J. Griffiths.
 Generally regarded as a standard undergraduate text on the subject, it began as lecture notes that have been perfected over time.
-Its most recent edition, the fourth, was published in 2013 by Pearson and in 2017 by Cambridge University Press.
-This book uses SI units (the mks convention) exclusively.
+Its most recent edition, the fifth, was published in 2023 by Cambridge University Press.
+This book uses SI units (what it calls the mks convention) exclusively.
 A table for converting between SI and Gaussian units is given in Appendix C.

 Griffiths said he was able to reduce the price of his textbook on quantum mechanics simply by changing the publisher, from Pearson to Cambridge University Press.
 He has done the same with this one.
 (See the ISBN in the box to the right.)

-Contents

-The front cover has a picture of the handwritten Poisson's equations for electricity and magnetism on a chalkboard.
-The first inner cover contains vector identities, vector derivatives in Cartesian, spherical, and cylindrical coordinates, and the fundamental theorems of vector calculus.
-The second inner cover contains the basic equations of electrodynamics, the accepted values of some fundamental constants, and the transformation equations for spherical and cylindrical coordinates.